Skip to main content

 Formulas and methods follow standard linear algebra references:

-What does 'singular' mean?
+What does the determinant actually mean?

 Related Math & Linear Algebra Calculators